 We entered into an "at-will" employment agreement with Kathryn A. Romano dated as of January 20, 2020.
 Under the terms of her employment agreement, Ms. Romano serves as our Chief Accounting Officer.
 She initially received a base salary of \$200,000 per year and her target bonus was 40% of her base salary, in addition to benefits made available by the Company to similarly situated employees.
-On March 1, 2021, Ms. Romano's annual base compensation was increased to \$300,000 and her target bonus was increased to 50% of her base salary.
-On March 1, 2022, Ms. Romano's annual base compensation was increased to \$400,000.
-Ms. Romano's employment agreement provides that in the event of termination by the Company for any reason other than for "cause", the Company shall pay Ms. Romano an amount equal to four weeks of her then-current base salary (currently \$30,769), which payment may, at the request of the Company, be conditioned upon Ms. Romano's execution of a usual and customary general release in favor of the Company.
+Ms. Romano's annual base salary has been increased several times and most recently on March 1, 2024, Ms. Romano's annual base salary was increased to \$420,000 and her target bonus was set at 50% of her base salary.
+Ms. Romano's employment agreement provides that in the event of termination by the Company for any reason other than for "cause", the Company shall pay Ms. Romano an amount equal to four weeks of her then-current base salary, which payment may, at the request of the Company, be conditioned upon Ms. Romano's execution of a usual and customary general release in favor of the Company.
 Ms. Romano's employment agreement provides that she will be bound by the terms of the Company's Proprietary Information and Invention Assignment Agreement and that she shall not disclose to the Company, or use, any third-party proprietary information or trade secrets.
-Ms. Romano's agreement provides that she will be bound by a non-competition covenant.
+Ms. Romano's agreement also provides that she is bound by a non-competition covenant.